 I refuse to use a medicated nasal spray, even when it’s the most effective nasal spray to use.
 These days, I rarely use any kind of nasal spray but when I do, it’s a saline nasal spray.

 I was once addicted to medicated nasal sprays, the kind you get over the counter without a prescription.
 It got so bad that my sinuses wouldn’t open up without them.
 One addiction was more than enough – it took me months to wean myself off of them.

-If you live near the ocean, or you spend time swimming in it, you know that your sinuses clear right up while you’re swimming.
+If you live near the ocean, or you spend time swimming in it, you know your sinuses will clear right up while you’re swimming.
 That’s because of the salt, a key part of the human body (which comes out in our tears and perspiration).

 If you look hard enough, you can find drug-free saline nasal spray in just about any drug store.
 Unfortunately, it costs about the same amount as the medicated kind.

 This is what I do: I use an 8-ounce glass filled with bottled water and add a teaspoon of table salt.
-I stir the water until all the salt is dissolved into it.
+I stir the water until all the salt dissolves into it.
 Then I take the top off the empty spray bottle and fill it with the water.
 There is always leftover water, but I’m not going to drink it.
 It’s way too salty.

 Previous and Next Articles: